Lightning/

 • Validating final UI implementations against design specs.

-• Coordinating feedback loops with real users or stakeholders before launch.
+• Coordinating feedback loops w/ real users or stakeholders before launch.

 • Identifying design gaps during product release prep.